 - Identify coaching and phone sales training opportunities

-- Monitor script compliance by sales and customer service staffs
+- Monitor script compliance among sales and customer service agents

 - Quickly locate satisfied or disappointed customers

-- Assess business drivers, like promotions or advertising campaigns
+- Assess business drivers, such as promotions or advertising campaigns

 - Monitor audio for competitive intelligence

-These benefits and access to knowledge is just the tip of the iceberg – it’s critical to survival.
-Call monitoring tools like speech analytics and call recording is driving the future of customer interactions and will play a critical role in a company’s ability to communicate with and serve the needs of their customers.
+These benefits are just the tip of the iceberg.
+Call monitoring tools, such as speech analytics, are driving the future of customer interactions and will play a critical role in a company’s ability to communicate with and serve the needs of their customers.

 Schedule your demo of CallFinder’s speech analytics solution to learn more!